All Episodes

 They've been and gone.

-Comprehensive immigration for reform, been there, done that.
+Comprehensive immigration reform, been there, done that.

 We had the hearings.

-In the joke, uh pseudo-Petemkin Parliament of the United States Congress, they uh have had all the hearings they're gonna have on comprehensive immigration reform, and uh and uh it uh uh it it was brought Senator uh Charles E. Grassley, Republican of Iowa, brought up uh events today in Boston.
+In the joke, pseudo-Potemkin Parliament of the United States Congress, they have had all the hearings they're going to have on comprehensive immigration reform.

-While we don't yet know the immigration status of the people who have terrorized the communities in Massachusetts, when we find out it will help shed light on the weaknesses of our system.
+While we don't yet know the immigration status of the people who have terrorized the communities in Massachusetts, when we find out, it will help shed light on the weaknesses of our system.

 How can individuals evade authorities and plan such attacks on our soil?

-How can we beef up security checks on people who wish to enter the US?
+How can we beef up security checks on people who wish to enter the U.S.?

 What's the betting?